College of Fine Arts and Design

 Chamber Music Initiative

-The School of Music currently has seven honors chamber groups on scholarship for the Spring Semester.
+The School of Music currently has seven honors chamber groups on scholarship for the 2013 Fall Semester.
 These leadership groups are determined by audition and the groups selected perform on and off campus numerous times per semester.
 Music outreach is an important facet to our chamber music program--and many of these groups have performed in nursing homes, assisted living centers, as well as for elementary and middle schools.Through their study of chamber music these students learn valuable communication skills that will aid them in whatever career path they choose.

 If you are interested in having one of these groups perform for your organizations events, please feel free to email the contact person listed.